Mickey’s Toontown at Disneyland is closing in 2022 for redesign with new attractions - NewsBreak

 Mickey’s Toontown at Disneyland is closing in 2022 for redesign with new attractions

-Disney said the area will be greener and more spacious but still offer more play activities and attractions.
+Disney says the area will be greener and more spacious, but still offer more play activities and attractions.

-“From active play to tactile play, new experiences will let children play, slide, spin, splash, touch and listen,” Disney said in a news release.Disney Plus Day: New shows, movies coming to Disney’s streaming platform

 One of the new areas coming to Mickey’s Toontown will be CenTOONial Park, a natural space featuring a fountain for kids to play at, as well as water tables.